Albany International Airport: History

 ALB was jointly owned and managed by the city and county of Albany until 1960 when Mayor Erastus Corning 2nd ended the city's stake.

 In 1962 a new terminal building opened.
 A landside building had ticket counters, a coffee shop, and baggage claim on the first floor and a restaurant, offices and viewing area on the second floor.
 A single-story boarding concourse extended outwards from this building.
 In 1968 this concourse was widened to allow more concessions and boarding space.
 The terminal was expanded again in 1979, with the addition of a new two-story building attached diagonally to the northwest.
 It had boarding gates for Allegheny Airlines on the second floor and baggage carousels on the first floor.

 The Albany County Airport Authority was created by the county in 1993 with a 40-year lease to operate the airport in 1996.
 Construction of a new terminal began on May 16, 1996; it opened in June 1998.
 It was designed by Reynolds, Smith & Hills and Stracher-Roth-Gilmore, and it was built around the existing terminal, most of which was demolished upon its completion.
 Only the 1979 extension remains from the old terminal building.

 In 1999 the Airport Authority began building a 16000 sqft addition to the new terminal for Southwest Airlines' use.
 The project was completed in 2000 and included the addition of two new dual jet bridges allowing passengers to board and deplane from front and rear doors of the aircraft.

 Construction started in 2019 for various airport improvements.
 This includes a new 1,000 car parking garage, which will open in March 2020; new solar panels, escalators, energy efficient taxiway lighting, concessions are also being installed.
 In addition, some passenger jet bridges are being replaced.

-Frontier Airlines permanently left ALB in late 2022 due to their own budget cuts, leaving several areas with no tenants, however in 2025, Breeze Airlines is replacing Frontier.
+Frontier Airlines permanently left ALB in late 2022 due to their own budget cuts, leaving several areas with no tenants, however in 2025, Breeze Airways is replacing Frontier.